-Join Bob McGannon for an in-depth discussion in this video What is project procurement?, part of Managing Project Procurement.
+Join Bob McGannon for an in-depth discussion in this video What is project procurement?, part of Project Management Foundations: Procurement (2014).

 - Making a purchase should be simple, right?
 Have you ever had a problem with something you purchased at a clothing store and then had issues with the store providing a replacement product?
 Good project procurement processes will ensure you're purchasing goods and services appropriately, to protect you, the buyer, and the seller as well.
 Project Procurement is about the process by which goods and services are evaluated and purchased, or procured, for your project.

 Procurement enables you to obtain a product or service quickly, versus trying to do it yourself.
 For example, if you have a skills gap for your project, you could train someone and make them your expert, but that will take quite a while.
 They won't be an expert until they've had the opportunity to use their new skill in your project.
 Procuring a skill allows you to complete your project more quickly.
 I don't know about you, but I can't remember the last time I was told to take my time to get a project finished.